jaericho/jaericho.github.io/_posts/2020-03-18-Working-from-Home.md

 I didn't think I'd care for working from home.

 I don't mind going in the office.
-I enjoy the routine, my coworkers are nice, and my commute is 2.5 miles.
-(15 minutes long because of all the lights. ugh) But I must say that three days of working from home and I'm hooked.
+I enjoy the routine, my coworkers are nice, and my commute is less than three miles (15 minutes long because of all the lights. ugh). but I must say that three days of working from home and I'm hooked.

 Now, I'm one to *work* when I work from home.
 I know people that *work* from home often and it mostly consists of surfing the web in their pajamas.
 To toot my own horn, not me.
 I still do my morning routine, get fully dressed, and even don my security badge.
 I think that's the key to staying in the working mindset and not getting distracted.